 The set products for Component 1, section A will be provided via the WJEC Eduqas secure website.
-Learners are required to refer to unannotated copies of these set products in the examination for analysis and comparison.
-These must be provided by the centre at the start of the examination to enable centres to verify that all copies of the set products used in the examination are unannotated.
+Learners are required to refer to copies of the relevant set products in the examination for analysis and comparison.
+These will be provided by WJEC Eduqas with the other examination materials.